The page has been translated by Gen AI.

 Create Dump

-• The dump file is created inside the GPU Server.
+• The dump file is created inside the GPU server.

-Rebuild perform
+Perform Rebuild

 You can delete all data and settings of the existing GPU Server and rebuild it on a new server.

-4. GPU Server Details on the page click the Rebuild button.
+4. On the GPU Server Details page, click the Rebuild button.

-GPU Server Cancel
+Terminate GPU Server

 Caution

-Please note that data cannot be recovered after service termination.
+Please note that data cannot be recovered after terminating the service.

 To cancel the GPU Server, follow the steps below.

-3. GPU Server List on the page, select the resource to cancel, and click the Cancel Service button.
+3. On the GPU Server List page, select the resource to cancel and click the Cancel Service button.

-Cancellation not allowed
+Cancellation not possible

-• If File Storage is connected, please disconnect the File Storage connection first.
+• If File Storage is connected please disconnect the File Storage connection first.

-The termination of attached storage depends on the Delete on termination setting.
+Termination of attached storage depends on the Delete on termination setting.

-Delete on termination Delete per setting
+Delete on termination setting-specific deletion

 • Delete on termination If not set: Even if you terminate the GPU Server, the volume will not be deleted.